sanitgupta/betting-economy/README.md

 A Risk-Averse person always makes the safe bet.
 A Risk-Tolerant person starts off always making the risky bet.
 If they end up losing enough money to be left with only one-fourth of what they started with, they switch to always making safe bets.

-Every person makes a series of 20 bets.
+Each person makes a series of 20 successive bets.
 We look at the wealth accumulated by the people at the end.

 ### Results and Discussion